 Any applicant with any of these diseases may not get a green card.
 The immigration exam is meant to remove inadmissibility grounds.
 Although Wilmington Urgent Family Clinic is here to assist you in the whole process of the application adjustment status, you will have to take the exam by yourself.
 It is, therefore, necessary that you know what is expected of you so that you can get ready for the medical exam.

 As an essential part of the immigration process, immigration physical is a necessary step if you want to qualify for a green card to make you a permanent resident of the United States.
 It is a mandatory process for members of one family who want to acquire a family-based green card.
-The exam has several parts that have to be conducted by a government-authorized doctor.
+The exam has several parts that have to be conducted by a government-authorized immigration doctor at Wilmington Urgent Family Clinic in Wilmington, San Pedro, across Long Beach, Torrance, Carson, or Lomita.
 These steps include:

-The main purpose of taking the immigration exam administered by the U.S. Citizenship and Immigration Services (USCIS) is to safeguard the public health of United States residents.
-It is mandatory for anyone who wants to gain permanent U.S. citizenship to take the immigration exam.
+The main purpose of taking the immigration exam, which is managed by the (USCIS) U.S. Citizenship and Immigration Services is to safeguard the public health of United States residents.
+It is necessary for a person who wants to get permanent U.S. citizenship to take the immigration exam.
 Health conditions make an applicant "inadmissible" to the United States.
 This means that you may be denied access to a green card because of your health history or current health condition – referred to as "medical inadmissibility."

-The primary thing that you need to do before taking the immigration physical exam is to look for a government-approved physician.
+The primary thing that you need to do before taking the immigration physical exam is to look for a government-approved doctor for immigration at Wilmington Urgent Family Clinic in Wilmington, San Pedro, across Long Beach, Torrance, Carson, or Lomita.
 Only a few qualified doctors are allowed to conduct the medical exam for immigration.
-Your location will determine your choice of doctor or whether you want to proceed with the appointment prior to the scheduled interview.
+Your location will determine your choice of immigration doctor near me or whether you want to proceed with the appointment prior to the scheduled interview.

-Different tuberculosis test guidelines are provided by the Centers for Disease Control and Prevention (CDC) depending on where you are applying for the green card inside or outside the United States.
+The (CDC) Centers provide different tuberculosis test guidelines for Disease Control and Prevention based on where you are going to apply for a green card inside or outside the United States.

 While the CDC requires certain vaccines, the Immigration and Nationality Act will require others.
 You need to show or prove that you have received these vaccinations.
 These guidelines keep changing from time to time.
-Therefore, you need to confirm with the list provided by U.S. Citizenship and Immigration Services (USCIS) below:
+Therefore, you need to confirm with the list offered by (USCIS) U.S. Citizenship and Immigration Services below:

-Your medical history will also be checked by the doctor.
+Your medical history will also be checked by the immigration doctor near me.
 They will particularly look to find out if:

-A mental health evaluation will also be handled by your doctor.
+A mental health evaluation will also be handled by immigration doctor.
 This is done to assess your judgment, intelligence, behavior, mood, and comprehension.
 The provider will particularly note:

 You are more likely to be declared inadmissible if these two categories apply.

-To check whether you are suffering from syphilis, your doctor will take a blood test.
-If you are 15 years and above, the doctor will also conduct a urine test to check if you have gonorrhea.
+To check whether you are suffering from syphilis, your immigration doctor will take a blood test.
+If you are 15 years and above, the doctor will examine you for gonorrhoea by conducting a urine test.
 These two tests will apply whether you are looking for a green card while inside or outside the United States.
 It should be clear that you will still have to undergo the medical exam even if you are in your menstrual period.
 You will have to give your consent first to have a chest X-ray if you are pregnant.
 In this case, the doctor will provide additional protection or can postpone the chest X-ray and get it once you have delivered.
 Whenever you wish to have it, you will still have to take it before you are allowed in the United States.